nimishjha/chromakeys/README.md

 ## Concepts

-When generating entire color schemes, you select a palette (or a palette generator function) and press `F8` until you get a color scheme you like.
+When generating entire color schemes, you select a palette, or a palette generator function using `Alt-1` and `Alt-2` and press `F8` until you get a color scheme you like.

-When creating color schemes manually, you choose a scope (a highlight group), and adjust its color.
+When creating color schemes manually, you choose a scope (a highlight group) using `Alt-leftarrow` and `Alt-rightarrow`, and adjust its color.
 There are four special scopes:

 - `base`: This sets the base color.
 If you're creating a color scheme manually (as opposed to using the palettes), this is the first scope you need to set.
 - `all`: This applies the command to all scopes.
 Useful if you want to adjust the hue/saturation/lightness of the entire scheme.